giloutho/test-better-sqlite3/README.md

 * run npm install as __administrator__

 ### Linux
 Tested on Ubuntu.
-No problems, a simple _"npm intall"_ and _"npm start"_.
+This works directly without problems. _"npm intall"_ and _"npm start"_.

 ## Results
 This test create a database called sample.db with sql text files.